flutter/website/src/ui/layout/responsive/responsive.md

-For either approach, you need to determine the sizes (called _breakpoints_) where you want your UI change its layout.
+For either approach, you need to determine the sizes (called _breakpoints_) where you want your UI to change its layout.
 The following examples use a pixel width of
 1201 or more to indicate an ultra wide display,
 601 to 1200 pixels for a wide display,